-In the Paths palette (Window > Paths), right click on the path then choose Make Selection.
+In the Paths palette (Window > Paths), right-click on the path, then choose Make Selection.
 You can feather the edges by 0.3 px (Select > Modify > Feather) for smoother results.

 Choose Edit > Copy to copy the selected area onto your clipboard.
-Open another picture of a car taken in a similar angle.
+Open another picture of a car taken at a similar angle.
 This picture will be for the background and wheels.
 Paste the body (Ctrl + V or Edit > Paste) onto the image.
 Use the Transform tools (Edit > Transform> *) to rotate and position the body so that it covers the car.

 Using the Lasso tool, create a selection of the bottom of the car and the rims on the background layer.
 A rough selection is fine.

-Create a new layer in between the two layers and fill the selected area with black.
+Create a new layer inbetween the two layers and fill the selected area with black.